gazebosim/gz-transport/docs/development/development.rst

 ---------------

 A discovery instance will create an additional internal thread when the user calls ``Start()``.
-This thread takes care of the service update tasks.
+This thread takes care of the topic update tasks.
 This involves the reception of other discovery messages and the update of the discovery information.
-Also, it's among its responsibilities to answer with an ``ADVERTISE`` message when a ``SUBSCRIBE`` message is received and there are local services available.
+Also, it's among its responsibilities to answer with an ``ADVERTISE`` message when a ``SUBSCRIBE`` message is received and there are local topics available.

-The first time announcement of a local service and the explicit discovery request of a service happen on the user thread.
+The first time announcement of a local topic and the explicit discovery request of a topic happen on the user thread.
 So, in a regular scenario where the user doesn't share discovery among other threads, all the discovery operations will run in two threads, the user thread and the internal discovery thread spawned after calling ``Start()``.
 All the functions in the discovery are